speakeztech/mlir-tutorial/docs/tutorials/05-defining-dialect.md

 ## 📖 The Philosophy of Dialect Design

-When you define a custom dialect in MLIR, you're not just adding new syntax—you're **embedding domain knowledge into the compiler's type system**.
+When you define a custom dialect in MLIR, you're not just adding new syntax, you're **embedding domain knowledge into the compiler's type system**.
 This is a fundamentally different approach from traditional compiler design.

 ### The Traditional Compiler Problem